From Words to Wires: Generating Functioning Electronic Devices from Natural Language Descriptions: Related Work

-In this work, we investigate device generation in two contexts.
-First, we assess single-turn generation of error-free devices using the \textsc{Micro25} benchmark, a set of electronic design tasks evaluated using code metrics similar to \textsc{Pass@1} \cite{kulal2019spoc} that require the model to generate a single correct solution, and use strict binary measures of task success.
-In the second context, we explore a more collaborative coding-assistant setting, where prompts can be iteratively refined, and any errors in the schematics or code corrected by the end user.
+{\flushleft\textbf{Single-shot vs Collaborative:}} In this work, we investigate device generation in two contexts.
+First, we assess single-turn generation of error-free devices using the \textsc{Micro25} benchmark, a set of electronic design tasks evaluated using code metrics similar to \textsc{Pass@1} \cite{kulal2019spoc} that require generating a single correct solution, with strict binary measures of task success.
+In the second context, we explore a collaborative coding-assistant setting, where prompts can be iteratively refined, and any errors in the schematics or code corrected by the end user.
 This approach is akin to tools such as \textsc{GitHub CoPilot} \cite{chen2021evaluating}, which assist in generating short parts of programs.
-However, in our case, the model is utilized to generate an initial version of the entire project, after which the user corrects any errors before physically constructing the project.
+However, in our case, the model is utilized to generate an initial version of the entire project, after which the user corrects any errors before physically constructing the device.